 When athletes perform at their best, they get completely absorbed "in the zone".
 Their entire attention is focused on the movement of their body—though this attention comes easily and doesn't feel like hard work.
-As a cyclist told a psychologist after completing a seven kilometer climb as part of a cycling race:

 Likewise, creative people can find themselves "in the zone", where creativity just flows.
 The soldier-poet Lawrence of Arabia said "happiness is absorption", and the psychologist Rollo May put it this way:

 When you are completely absorbed or caught up in something, you become oblivious to things around you, or to the passage of time.
 It is this absorption in what you are doing that frees your unconscious and releases your creative imagination.